Digital-Contact-Tracing/iot/README.md

 # iot
-Crowd detection for combating COVID-19.
+Crowd detection and temperature tracking for combating COVID-19.